 There are beliefs.
 And then there are strange beliefs.

-But if you’ve been wondering where the strangest, weirdest, most cringeworthy beliefs can be found, it’s hard to not think of the crazy religious beliefs of the Mormons.
+But if you’ve been wondering where the strangest, weirdest, most cringeworthy beliefs can be found, it’s hard to not think of the crazy religious beliefs that came from Mormon founder Joseph Smith.

 And they’re really good people.

-But once you find out what Mormons believe, you can see what it looks like when good folks put some other books above the word of God in the Holy Bible.
+But once you find out what Mormons believe, you can see what it looks like when a religious group puts another ‘holy book’ above the word of God in the Holy Bible.

 Mormons are officially known as the Church of Jesus Christ of Latter Day Saints, or LDS for short.

 They read the Bible just as Christians do.
-But they also have these other books they read.
+But they also have these other books of LDS scripture they read.

-And when you dig deep, you find that they place these other books ahead of the Bible in their belief system.
+And when you dig deep, you find that they place these different texts ahead of the Bible in their belief system.

 So when they read the Bible, it has a different meaning to them.
 This affects Mormon beliefs about marriage, Jesus and some other things.

-These beliefs come from the Book of Mormon, Pearl of Great Price, Doctrine and Covenants and the other sayings of Joseph Smith, Brigham Young and other founders of the LDS church.
+These beliefs come from the Book of Mormon, Pearl of Great Price, Doctrine and Covenants and the other sayings of Joseph Smith, Brigham Young and other founders of the Church of the Latter Day Saints.